Passwords and passphrases

 - Don't provide your password in response to a phone call or email, regardless of how legitimate it might seem.

-- Change your passwords regularly, at least every three to twelve months.
-If you think your password may have been compromised, change it immediately and check for any unauthorised activity.
+- If you think your password may have been compromised, change it immediately and check for any unauthorised activity.
 If the same compromised password has been used on another site, create a new password there as well.

 Treat PINs in the same way you would a password